22nd August 1485

 17th November 1558

-Mary I died.
+Mary I died, disappointed that she had not had a child to keep the reign of the Tudors Catholic.
 She was succeeded by her sister, Elizabeth, who became Queen Elizabeth I of England, Ireland and Wales.

 15th January 1559

 Elizabeth was crowned Queen Elizabeth I at Westminster Abbey.

 The Act of Uniformity made Protestantism the official faith of England.
 The Act of Supremacy made Elizabeth Supreme Head of the Church in England.